Editor’s note: Although some of these ideas may seem obvious, you are bound to find a helpful tip.

 Drama potential: At first it starts out with little things, like “Do you mind doing [insert boss’s task here]?”
 Eventually, you become your boss’s slave.

 How to avoid: Of course, most employees have a strong desire to please their superiors.
 But bosses aren’t perfect, and there’s nothing worse than having to take on two jobs but getting paid for only one.
 Sometimes, you just have to learn to say no. Meet with the boss to review your work description.
 If it becomes an ongoing problem, go to HR.
-(Karl's note: I would also suggest a transfer to another department or looking for a new job.
-Some people just won't change.)
+You also need to take breaks.
+You can go for a walk around the office or go visit a friend.

 12. You’re asked to work on a collaborative project with co-workers with whom you don’t see eye-to-eye.